JeffersonLab/clas12-field-mapping/README.md

 # clas12-field-mapping

-This repository contains C++ code that was used for the fitting of the Torus field and optimizing the model.
+This repository contains C++/ROOT code that was used for the fitting of the Torus field and optimizing the model.